ElyssaBueno/Platform-player-movements/README.md

 # Platform-player-movements
-A simple player script for a 2D platfom game that includes basic movement, jump,  dash and wall jump mechanic.
+A simple player script for a 2D platfom game that includes basic movement, jump,  dash and wall jump mechanics.
+All numeric values can be changed for a better gameplay experience.